 Is HVAC Training Hard?

-HVAC has been called a thinking man’s (or woman’s) trade.
-But even if you feel like the following may be intimidating, just remember that everything you learn is incremental, and teachers help you each step of the way.
+HVAC may seem intimidating; however, remember that everything you learn is incremental, and teachers help you each step of the way.

 You’ll need to be comfortable with: